Video Game Review: South Park: The Fractured but Whole

 In addition to a strong story, The Fractured but Whole also spices up combat, allowing your character to choose freely between the abilities of multiple classes to tailor your strength to the three people in your party.
 Abilities focus on dealing damage, inflicting negative status effects or healing, and though all characters bring something to the table there’s no doubt some are better than others.

-Although combat is most enjoyable there are a few annoyances.
-A couple fights feel way beyond any others in the game, creating the odd difficulty spike, and the battles where the game changes rules on the fly (to represent the kids cheating) can be frustrating.
+Although combat is mostly enjoyable, there is a few annoyances.
+A couple fights feel way beyond any others in the game, creating the odd difficulty spike, and the battles in which the game changes rules on the fly (to represent the kids cheating) can be frustrating.
 The “grossed out” status effect also seems massively overpowered relative to the others.

 One other minor complaint is the lack of waypoints and/or objective markers.
 Without them you’ll need to toggle the map frequently and deal with the smallish font.
 The little lettering also makes it easy to miss some of the jokes related to the items you pick up — they’re sorted in general crafting materials after you get them — and the Coonstagram posts.